-Most young pitchers do not know what their body’s require of them after a long pitching performance.
+Most young pitchers do not know what their bodies require of them after a long pitching performance.
 An intelligent consistent routine is critical for a pitcher to survive a long season.
 The problem is most pitchers do not know of a good routine.
 I will post here a routine, that will help the body cool down and give the body what it needs to speed recovery.
-This routine is very much a velocity component because pitchers who can recovery faster will throw harder and longer.
+This routine is very much a velocity component because pitchers who can recover faster will throw harder and longer.

 Before I get into a good post game routine you need to understand what lactic acid is and why it is an issue in recovery that has a lot of misinformation behind it.

 Lactic Acid – During power exercises such as sprinting, when the rate of demand for energy is high, lactate is produced faster than the ability of the tissues to remove it, so lactate concentration begins to rise.
 This is a beneficial process, since the regeneration of NAD+ ensures that energy production is maintained and exercise can continue.

 The Truth About Lactic Acid for the Pitcher